 Users of our investment solutions and services are located in the United States and around the world.
 As a result, we collect and store the personal information of individuals who live in many different countries.
 Privacy regulators in some of those countries have publicly stated that foreign entities (including entities based in the United States) may render themselves subject to those countries' privacy laws and the jurisdiction of such regulators by collecting or storing the personal data of those countries' residents, even if such entities have no physical or legal presence there.
-Consequently, we may be obligated to comply with the privacy and data security laws of such foreign countries.
+Consequently, we may be obligated to comply with the privacy and data security laws of such foreign countries, including the European Union's ("EU") General Data Protection Regulation which comes into effect on May 25, 2018 and requires businesses operating in the EU or foreign business dealing with EU customers to store and process all personal data within the EU borders.
 Our exposure to foreign countries' privacy and data security laws impacts our ability to collect and use personal information, increases our legal compliance costs and may expose us to liability.